Totem

 While the word totem itself is an anglicisation of the Ojibwe term (and both the word and beliefs associated with it are part of the Ojibwe language and culture), belief in tutelary spirits and deities is not limited to the Ojibwe people.
 Similar concepts, under differing names and with variations in beliefs and practices, may be found in a number of cultures worldwide.
 The term has also been adopted, and at times redefined, by anthropologists and philosophers of different cultures.

 Contemporary neoshamanic, New Age, and mythopoetic men's movements not otherwise involved in the practice of a traditional, tribal religion have been known to use "totem" terminology for the personal identification with a tutelary spirit or spirit guide.
-However, this can be seen as cultural misappropriation.

 Ojibwe doodemen

 The Anishinaabe peoples are divided into a number of doodeman (in syllabics: ᑑᑌᒪᐣ or ᑑᑌᒪᓐ), or clans, (singular: doodem) named mainly for animal totems (or doodem, as an Ojibwe person would say this word).
 In Anishinaabemowin, ᐅᑌᐦ ode' means heart.
 Doodem or clan literally would translate as 'the expression of, or having to do with one's heart', with doodem referring to the extended family.
 In the Anishinaabe oral tradition, in prehistory the Anishinaabe were living along the coast of the Atlantic Ocean when the great Miigis beings appeared from the sea.
 These beings taught the Mide way of life to the Waabanakiing peoples.
 Six of the seven great Miigis beings that remained to teach established the odoodeman for the peoples in the east.
 The five original Anishinaabe totems were Wawaazisii (bullhead), Baswenaazhi (echo-maker, i.e., crane), Aan'aawenh (pintail duck), Nooke (tender, i.e., bear) and Moozwaanowe ("little" moose-tail).